freeletics/khonshu/README.md

 At Freeletics use many of the Jetpack/AndroidX libraries but we don't always use them in the way they are advertised in Google's tutorials.
-This project show cases our own flavored version of Modern Android Development as well as some of our own utilties.
+This project show cases our own flavored version of Modern Android Development as well as some of our own utilities.

 **This repository is a work in progress.
 More will be added over time.**